phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 The function blocks until `/dev/usb` becomes available, making it safe to call early in process startup before the USB Host stack has finished initialization.

+The response is written to `usb_devinfo_desc_t`.
+It contains the USB device descriptor and bounded strings for manufacturer, product, and serial number.

 ## Pipes